 Write a paper answering one of the sets of questions below.
-Your paper should be no longer than 1800 words which is about five or six pages.
-Please turn it in to my box in 208 Pearsons in class on Monday, November 15.
+Your paper should be no longer than 1800 words or about five to six pages.
+Please upload an electronic copy to the dropbox on Sakai and also bring a paper copy to my box in 208 Pearsons by 11 am on Friday, November 15 (that is later than the due date in the syllabus).
 Good luck!